|Learn how to provide affordable housing for all.

 Action steps as a business owner or manager

 Do businesses have a stake in affordable housing for the community?
 Yes, they do.
 A prosperous business needs good employees.
-New employees must be attracted to the community, and to be attracted they of course must be able to afford living there.
+New employees must be attracted to the community as well as be able to afford living there.
 Similarly, current employees who are renters must be able to afford to stay where they are, and not be squeezed out of their homes by rising rents.
 Wise business owners will therefore take steps to ensure the preservation of affordable housing in the community, by supporting some of the actions listed above.

 More specifically, a business owner or manager can also: